Vicente Mir

-Vicente Mir Arnau (born 3 June 1968) is a Spanish retired footballer who played as a forward, currently manager of Torrent CF.
+Vicente Mir Arnau (born 3 June 1968) is a Spanish retired footballer who played as a forward, currently a manager.

 Apart from one appearance for Valencia in La Liga, he spent his entire career as a player and manager in the lower divisions, totalling 52 goals in 246 Segunda División B games in service of five clubs.

 In 2004, Mir started working as a coach.

 Playing career

 Born in Meliana, Valencian Community, Mir was a youth product of local giants Valencia CF. After several seasons as a senior with the reserves he started his professional career with Palamós CF of the Segunda División, on loan.

 Upon his return to the Che for the 1991–92 campaign, Mir was again almost exclusively associated with the B side.
 Main squad manager Guus Hiddink handed him his La Liga debut on 8 September 1991, and he played 31 minutes in a 1–0 away loss against Albacete Balompié after coming on as a substitute for Rommel Fernández.

 Mir spent the remainder of his career in the Spanish lower leagues, competing almost exclusively in his native region and representing mainly Elche CF (three seasons).
 He retired at the end of 2001–02 with Villajoyosa CF, in the Tercera División.